DjordjeMandic/UIRBcorelib/README.md

 To use UIRBcore, ensure you have the following:

 1. [PlatformIO](https://platformio.org/) installed.
 2. The custom board definition for **uirb-v02-atmega328p** installed.
 You will need to provide a path to the definition during project setup.
-(A repository link with more information will be added here in the future.)
+Visit the [UIRB PlatformIO Example Project Repository](https://github.com/DjordjeMandic/UIRBpio) for more information.

 ---